 Addiction experts at McLean have long recognized the importance of integrating behavioral health and addiction treatment, but until recently, didn’t have the resources to train staff in this approach.
-Roger D. Weiss, MD, chief of the Center of Excellence in Substance Use Disorders, has conducted several studies that show improved outcomes for people whose co-occurring disorders are treated concurrently, including one focusing on patients with bipolar disorder who were treated using a technique Dr. Weiss developed called integrated group therapy.
+Roger D. Weiss, MD, chief of the Division of Alcohol, Drugs, and Addiction, has conducted several studies that show improved outcomes for people whose co-occurring disorders are treated concurrently, including one focusing on patients with bipolar disorder who were treated using a technique Dr. Weiss developed called integrated group therapy.

 Dr. Rodolico is taking this technique and other interventions, such as motivational interviewing, to the front lines at McLean (see Tools of the Trade, below).

 His efforts have so far focused on a few programs, including the Klarman Eating Disorders Center, 3East (an intensive residence for adolescents with self-endangering behaviors), Appleton (a diagnostic, treatment and rehabilitative residence for adults with psychotic disorders) and the Obsessive Compulsive Disorder Institute (a residence for adults with severe OCD).
 He hopes eventually to reach every unit of the hospital.